How to Become a Travel Writer (& Get Paid For It)

 I’ve learned a ton of things over the years, but there are a few that I could have learned faster had I just asked.
 So, I humbly suggest that you get someone to give you feedback on your first few BEFORE you start shipping them off to potentially paying customers.

-Eventually, people are going to pour over your work.
+Eventually, people are going to pore over your work.
 They’ll cut it to bits and deliver you the pieces in blood-colored text, so you may as well start practicing receiving that feedback sooner rather than later.

 3. Set up a writing business